PelagieT/OpenLaw/README.md

 iOS Application for Greek Disability Legislation connected to Application Open Hellenic Legislation from ISLAB-University of Macedonia.
 Available in Greek (soon in English too).
-This application have been developed as part of Master Degree thesis for Master in Public Administration of University of Macedonia, Greece.
+This application has been developed as part of the Master Degree thesis in Public Administration,University of Macedonia, Greece.

 # How to run